Cherubin-Hub/React-Technical-Exam/README.md

 ### ⚙️ Setup

-1. Open terminal in `/backend` folder.
-2. Update your connection string in `appsettings.json`:
+Update your connection string in `appsettings.json`:

 ```json
 "ConnectionStrings": {